testingautomated-usi/selforacle/README.md

 ### Other Artefacts

-We made the following artifacts available as a torrent file [here](https://academictorrents.com/details/221c3c71ac0b09b1bb31698534d50168dc394cc7).
+We made the following artifacts available as a torrent [here](https://academictorrents.com/details/221c3c71ac0b09b1bb31698534d50168dc394cc7).
 The files have a combined size of 25 GB (compressed: 7.93 GB) , and the torrent contains:

 <pre/>
 - Trained SDC Models